annamaggg/Listy/designs/database-design.md

 # MVP

-- Add a todo x
+- Add a todo
 - List a todo as complete
-- See incomplete todos x
+- See incomplete todos
-- See completed todos x
+- See completed todos

-# Additional
+# Additional goals

+- view and edit todos
+- Add a deadline
 - Add tags to categorise my todos
-- Add a deadline
 - Add sublist of todos on each todo
+- day/night mode

 ```